bohoril/herokuapp/README.md

 - Added test cases for both valid and invalid login scenarios.

-5. Project Structure:
+5. **Project Structure:**

 - Organized the project structure to follow best practices.

+6. **Support for Multiple Browsers:**

+- The tests are configured to run on multiple browsers (Chromium, Firefox, WebKit) using `pytest-playwright`.

 ### Errors in the initial script:

 Speaking of the initial script, there are a few issues that I would like to highlight:

 - Asynchronous script for a simple login flow.
-- Keyword `with` is recommended to ensure ensures that Playwright resources are properly initialized and cleaned up, even if an error occurs during execution.
+- Keyword `with` is recommended to ensure that Playwright resources are properly initialized and cleaned up, even if an error occurs during execution.
 Therefore `playwright.stop()` is not required.
 - Wrong selectors are used in the script.
 - Assertion is missing in the script.
 - Unnecessary `page.wait_for_timeout(5000)` is used in the script.
 Playwright has built-in wait functions.